vygr/ChrysaLisp/docs/TERMINAL.md

 files.
 This enables resolution and re-use of terms and functions that enhance and enable the processing of the command.
-The defacto standard for ChrysaLisp reusable libraries to locate them under the `lib/` folder where each library has it's own subfolder.
+The defacto standard for ChrysaLisp reusable libraries to locate them under the `lib/` folder where each library has its own subfolder.
 Within these subfolders you will find one or more files that have an `.inc` extension.

 ## Hello World example